 So join us for worship and expect God to welcome you into his presence through his people.

-At ResMPLS we offer Christ-centered, Bible-based teaching and worship for kids ages 2-12 during the service under the leadership of our excellent Children's Ministry Director Mai Larson & Children's Ministry Assistant Abby Voigt.
-For smaller kids (6 months-2 years) we offer nursery care.
+At ResMPLS we offer Christ-centered, Bible-based teaching and worship for kids ages 2-12 during the sermon portion of the service under the leadership of our excellent Children's Ministry Director Mai Larson & Children's Ministry Assistant Abby Voigt.
+For smaller kids (6 months-2 years) we offer nursery care under the leadership of Nicole Blake for the entire service starting at 10:15am.

 We have a check-in system through Planning Center that ensures that your child leaves only with the person who checked them in.
 Also, at check-in we gather information about any special needs or considerations for your child.
 If there is a need to contact you during the service our volunteer will text you using the phone number you provide, or they will discreetly come and get you.